 You can amp the speeds up with Precision X to 1702 base and 2060MHz boost (max).
 It is paired with 6GBs of 192-bit GDDR5 memory running at 8000MHz effective clock speeds.
 It has an 8-pin PCIe power connector at the end of the PCB.

 It houses a very beefy cooling solution comprising of two durable double ball bearing fans which are installed with the 0dB feature, by this, the fans will automatically turn off under the defined threshold to curtail the redundant power consumptions.
-The acoustic profile of fan was equally promising which also garners ancillary support from optimally tuned heatsinks for 13% quieter performance.
+The acoustic profile of the fan was equally promising which also garners ancillary support from optimally tuned heatsinks for 13% quieter performance.

 EVGA has placed three straight copper heat pipes directly over the heatsinks and they span the whole length of the card to maximize the contact area.
 We observed 59-degree C on stock fan profiles and 74-degree C under loads, justice served.
 It is loaded with the latest drivers and the new overclocking software, Precision XOC, which makes overclocking easier than ever.
 However, many may still prefer MSI afterburner vs EVGA Precision due to its norms.

 It can automatically overclock and tune your card according to the required system loads.
-It supports a max digital resolution of 8192 x 4320, DX12 OSD with Precision XOC, Windows 7,8, and10 (32/64-bit).
+The card supports a max digital resolution of 8192 x 4320, DX12 OSD with Precision XOC, Windows 7,8, and10 (32/64-bit).
 All the foregoing context is a compelling telltale for this card’s acclaimed worth, therefore you are good to tap on this card without any fears.

 It is arguably the most aesthetically excelled card out of this list, with a traditional aggressive red and black style making it the best looking GTX 1060 graphics card on our list.
 It is clocked at 1595MHz for the base clock and 1810MHz for the boost clock.
-The MSI’s gaming software has its OC mode as default so you can squeeze extra 140/350 MHz to the base/boost clocks which almost translates to over 2100 MHz boost clock speed.
+The MSI’s gaming software has its OC mode as default so you can squeeze an extra 140/350 MHz to the base/boost clocks which almost translates to over 2100 MHz boost clock speed.